 The company admitted that 11 million of its vehicles were equipped with software that was used to cheat on emissions tests, reported the New York Times.

 It was in May 2014 that researchers revealed the results of WV’s on-road testing.
 It showed 40 times the pollution these cars emitted compared to when they were tested for emissions.
 Somehow the car manufacturer managed to reduce emissions during the testing phase.

-Various models of Volkswagen were fitted with the software technology that suppressed the cars’ emissions during testing phase.
+Various models of Volkswagen were fitted with the software technology that suppressed the cars’ emissions during testing.
 From Jetta and Beetle to Passat and A3,

-As part of the settlement, the company agreed to provide funds which would ultimately improve the state’s capacity to fund research.
+As part of the settlement, the company agreed to provide funds to improve the state’s capacity to fund research.

 UCR’s Active Role in the Local Innovation Ecosystem

-It is also holding a Riverside based startup angel investment summit called the Angel Summit 2021.
+It also holds a Riverside-based startup angel investment summit called the Angel Summit 2021.